Pisaasu: Box office

 Pisaasu released in 212 screens throughout Tamil Nadu and grossed ₹11.8 million on its first day, which was the best opening for a Mysskin film.
 Its opening weekend gross was estimated at ₹ 28.6 million.
 According to Sify, Pisaasu was one of the most profitable Tamil films of the year.

 Sequel

-In 2020, a sequel titled Pisasu 2 was announced by the director Mysskin, with Andrea Jeremiah, Vijay Sethupathi in a cameo appearance and Poorna.
+In 2020, a sequel titled Pisasu 2 was announced by Mysskin, produced by Rockfort Entertainment and starring Andrea Jeremiah and Rajkumar Pitchumani.
+Though filming began in December 2020 and was completed in September 2021, the film remains unreleased due to legal and financial issues.